Taninwat-55/cinema-booking-system-project/README.md

 - [x] View all user bookings

 ```
+⚠️ If you skip the YouTube API setup, you can still add movies — trailers will just not auto-fetch.

 In order for you to be able to fetch the trailers automatically when adding a movie, you'll need Google Cloud API key.
 In order to do that, you'll need to:

 1. Get a Youtube API key